metabase/metabase/docs/administration-guide/03-metadata-editing.md

 * Entity Name — different from the entity key, this is the field whose heading represents what each row in the table *is*.
 For example, in a Users table, the User column might be the entity name.
 * Foreign Key — this is a field in this table that uniquely identifies a *row* in another table.
 In other words, this is a field that, almost always, points to the primary key of another table.
 For example, in a Products table, you might have a Customer ID field that points to a Customers table, where Customer ID is the primary key.

+### Remapping field values
+One thing that happens commonly in tables is that you'll have a foreign key field, like `Product ID`, with a bunch of ID values in it, when what you actually want to see most of the time is the entity name, like the `Product Title`.
+You might also have fields which contain coded values that you'd prefer to show up as translated or readable values in your tables and charts — like changing `0`, `1`, and `2` to `Female`, `Male`, and `Other` for example.

+To do this in Metabase, click on the gear icon to the right of a field's Type dropdown in the Data Model section of the Admin Panel.
+You'll see a form with these options:

 ---

 ## Next: managing users